NFARAdmin/TA100-GitFlowWebsite/1_Git_Introduction.md

 So, regardless of whether you write code that only you will see, or work on as part of a team, Git will be useful for you.
 In some cases it may even be a required skill for a test team.

 Git is software that runs **locally**.
-You normally use Terminal (MacOs) or Git Bash (Windows) and use commands to manage the local repository and eventually push your changes to a remote repository in order to collaborate with others.
+You normally use Terminal (MacOs) or Git Bash (Windows) and use git commands to manage the local repository and eventually push your changes to a remote repository in order to collaborate with others.
 Your files and their history are stored on your computer until you push them to a remote repository.
+Unlike other VCS software (i.e. CVS, Subversion, Perforce) you do not need to have an internet connection to do some work.
+You can work locally and eventually upload to remote repository when you have a internet connection.

 But wait, if Git is run locally how can everyone be making changes?
 What do you mean by push to a remote repository?
 That is were GitHub comes in.